Winterize Your Gas Engine Welder/Generator

-If you live in a northern state, you've probably already begun some of your annual winter preparation rituals - installing plastic sheeting on windows to reduce drafts and save on energy bills, purchasing new furnace filters, draining your garden hose...the list goes on.
+If you live in a northern state, you've probably already begun some of your annual winter preparation rituals — purchasing new furnace filters, draining your garden hose...the list goes on.

 When not used for an extended period of time, gasoline engines may experience a number of problems, so consider yourself lucky if you plan on using your welder/generator on a weekly basis.
-For the most part, you only need to keep up with the standard routine maintenance that you should also perform in warmer weather - refer to your owner's manual for the maintenance schedules for your specific welder generator.
-If you expect to use your welder generator in temperatures below 0-degrees F, change to a lighter weight oil - 5W-30 is typically recommended to provide better viscosity and circulation throughout the engine.
+For the most part, you only need to keep up with the standard routine maintenance that you should also perform in warmer weather (refer to your owner's manual for the maintenance schedules for your specific welder/generator).
+If you expect to use your welder/generator in temperatures below 0-degrees Fahrenheit or change to a lighter weight oil, 5W-30 is typically recommended to provide better viscosity and circulation throughout the engine.

-But what if you don't plan on using your engine drive welder generator much, or at all, but still want it ready at a moment's notice for back-up power and welding capability in the event of a storm or other unforeseen event?
+But what if you don't plan on using your engine drive welder/generator much (or at all), but still want it ready at a moment's notice for back-up power and welding capability in the event of an unforeseen event?
 If you fall into this camp, there are several things you should be aware of before packing your engine drive away.

-One of the most important factors to consider when winterizing your welder generator is the use of ethanol in your gasoline.
-Most states mandate a 10 percent ethanol/90 percent gas blend.
-Cars generally don't see problems running a 10 percent ethanol blend because they are frequently used (often driven daily) and have fuel-injection systems.
+One of the most important factors to consider when winterizing your welder/generator is the use of ethanol in your gasoline.
+Most states mandate a 10% ethanol/90% gas blend.
+Cars generally don't see problems running a 10% ethanol blend because they are frequently used (often driven daily) and have fuel-injection systems.

 Following a few proper care procedures listed below will also help you to prevent pitfalls associated with ethanol.